-Over the past several weeks, Harvard Law School has announced the appointment of four new faculty members who work in practice areas as wide ranging as health law and policy, immigration law, criminal law and procedure, and corporate governance.
+This year, Harvard Law School has announced the appointment of several new faculty members for the 2023-2024 academic year, whose areas of interest and practice range widely and include health law and policy, immigration law, criminal law and procedure, law and philosophy, corporate governance, and legal history.

-Most recently, Hannah Shaffer ’21 and Roberto Tallarita S.J.D. ’23 have been named assistant professors of law.
-They join Carmel Shachar J.D./M.P.H. ’10 and Philip Torrey, whose appointments as assistant clinical professors were announced in April.
+Earlier this year, Hannah Shaffer ’21 and Roberto Tallarita S.J.D. ’23 were named assistant professors of law, along with Carmel Shachar J.D./M.P.H. ’10 and Philip Torrey, whose appointments as assistant clinical professors were announced in April.
+HLS also announced the appointment of Idriss Fofana as an assistant professor of law, and the promotion of Benjamin Eidelson to professor of law.

 Roberto Tallarita